Structure in the speed of sound: from neutron stars to heavy-ion collisions: Introduction

-However, a large peak in $c_s^2$ has not been explored much in heavy-ion collision studies, where most of the focus so far~\cite{Ratti:2018ksb,Bzdak:2019pkr,Dexheimer:2020zzs} has been on EOSs with the QCD critical point followed by a first-order phase transition, producing a valley in $c_s^2$ (or, if one considers the spinodal region, even negative $c_s^2$).
-Thus, the vast majority of efforts have considered a small $c_s^2$ that approaches 0, not one that approaches the causal limit, $c_s^2\approx 1$.
-The one recent exception is Ref.~\cite{Oliinychenko:2022uvy}, where a large peak in $c_s^2$ was considered within SMASH and, in fact, a preference was seen for the location of the peak to be around $2-3 n_{\rm{sat}}$, where $n_{\rm{sat}}$ is the nuclear saturation density.
-In that work, the connection to the neutron star EOS was not thoroughly explored, which we address here.
+Although neutron-star mergers and heavy-ion collisions have been simulated with the same EOS~\cite{Most:2022wgo}, a large peak in $c_s^2$ has not been explored much in heavy-ion collision studies, where most of the focus so far~\cite{Ratti:2018ksb,Bzdak:2019pkr,Dexheimer:2020zzs} has been on EOSs with the QCD critical point followed by a first-order phase transition, producing a valley in $c_s^2$ (or, if one considers the spinodal region, even negative $c_s^2$).
+Thus, the vast majority of efforts have considered a small $c_s^2$ that approaches zero, not one that approaches the causal limit, $c_s^2\approx 1$.
+The one recent exception is Ref.~\cite{Oliinychenko:2022uvy}, where a large peak in $c_s^2$ was considered within the hadronic transport code \texttt{SMASH}~\cite{Weil:2016zrk} and, in fact, a preference was seen for the location of the peak to be around $2$--$3 n_{\rm{sat}}$, where $n_{\rm{sat}}$ is the nuclear saturation density.
+In that work, the connection to the neutron-star EOS was not thoroughly explored, which we address here.

-In order to better understand the interplay between heavy-ion collision and neutron star studies, it is important to understand how direct comparisons can be made between these fields (see~\cite{Lovato:2022vgq,Sorensen:2023zkk,Aryal:2020ocm} for further discussion).
+In order to better understand the interplay between heavy-ion collision and neutron-star studies, it is important to understand how direct comparisons can be made between these fields (see~\cite{Lovato:2022vgq,Sorensen:2023zkk,Aryal:2020ocm} for further discussion).
 Heavy-ion collisions involve matter probing different regions of the QCD phase diagram than neutron stars.
 While neutron stars are electrically neutral to remain stable, $n_Q=0$, heavy-ion collisions have a finite net charge density $n_Q$, which in terms of the fraction of protons to nucleons in the initial state can be expressed as $Y_{Q} = Z/N_B =n_Q/n_B$; here, the charge fraction $Y_Q$ is constant throughout the collision.
 More generally, $Y_{Q,\rm{QCD}}^{\rm{const}}=n_{Q,\rm{QCD}}/n_B$, where $n_{Q,\rm{QCD}}$ is the net charge ratio \emph{of hadrons}.
 Note that while $Y_{Q,\rm{QCD}}=Y_{Q}$ and